FinnReilly/Aspector/README.md

 > [!IMPORTANT]
 >
 > The method you decorate must be present on an interface which is registered in your dependency injection container.
 Other methods will not be affected by the use of these attributes.
+>
+> This also means that calls to a decorated method from within the same class will not (currently) be affected.
+>
+> Aspector is effective for decorating incoming method calls made from other dependencies

 Next, in `Program` add **Aspector**'s services to the Dependency Injection container, before the call to `WebApplicationBuilder.Build` but *after* registering your application's services: